jorgebucaran/fisher/man/man1/getopts.md

 ## DESCRIPTION

-getopts is a command line parser, designed to process command line arguments based in the POSIX Utility Syntax Guidelines.
-If no arguments are given getopts returns `1`.
+`Getopts` is a command line parser implemented in `awk(1)`, designed to process command line arguments in the easiest way possible.

 ## USAGE

-In the following example:
+The best way to understand how `getopts` work is by studying a simple example.

 ```
 getopts -ab1 --foo=bar baz
 ```

-And its output:
+And its output.

 ```
 a